 The Texas Department of Information (DIR) maintains the Information and Communications Technology (ICT) Cooperative Contracts Program that is a streamlined cooperative purchasing program for Texas State agencies, local governments, public and private education, institutions of higher education, other various public and private entities in Texas, as well as public entities outside of the state.
 For information on the DIR Co-op Contracts program, additional information can be found at the following DIR webpage:

 Resource Integrators maintains a Information Technology Staff Augmentation Services (ITSAC) contract, as well as a Deliverables-Based Information Technology Services (DBITS) contract with DIR to provide services to entities that are authorized to procure services through DIR.
 The information provided on this page is specific to this service and is separate and apart from other RI service offerings.

 ITSAC Contract Information (Contract # DIR-CPO-4592)

 Information on how to order and NTE ("Not-to-Exceed) pricing, as well as the Products, Services, and Services Specifications related to our DIR Information Technology Staff Augmentation Contract (ITSAC) can be found at the following link on the DIR website: DIR IT Staffing.
 If you'd like to go straight to our Contract Pricing Sheet, please see our Appendix C Services and Pricing Index at the following link: Contract Pricing

-Specific Resource Integrators’ ITSAC Contract information, which includes a description of our service offerings, related commodity codes, and contact information can be found at DIR-TSO-3524.
+Specific Resource Integrators’ ITSAC Contract information, which includes a detailed description of our service offerings, related commodity codes, and contact information can be found at DIR-TSO-3524.

 ITSAC Services Offered by RI